Metro Transit Facts

-More than 300 employers makde the unlimited-ride Metropass available to their employees, with more than 35,000 commuters taking advantage of the program.
+More than 370 employers make the unlimited-ride Metropass available to their employees, with 37,650 commuters taking advantage of the program.
 Metro Transit has other employer programs available.
-An additional 35,000 university, college, and high school students use unlimited-ride passes to get to school, taking nearly 8.8 million rides in 2018.
+An additional 30,000 university, college, and high school students use unlimited-ride passes to get to school, taking nearly 8.8 million rides in 2018.

 Website offers travel planning tools